HacKanCuBa/blake2signer/docs/docs/examples.md

 ## Using personalisation

-The [personalisation parameter](details.md#about-salt-and-personalisation) is very important and prevents [mixing the signers](details.md#mixing-signers).
+The [personalisation parameter](details.md#about-salt-and-personalisation) is crucial and prevents [mixing the signers](details.md#mixing-signers).
 It is referred in other packages as salt, and helps to defeat the abuse of using a signed stream for different signers that share the same key by changing the digest computation result.

 !!! info "This can be done in every signer"